polymorphic/tesla-model-y-checklist/README.md

 - [ ] Check for uneven/wide panel gaps and that panels are flush to car
 - [ ] Check for trim stains
 - [ ] Check all 4 door levers
-- [ ] Check all wheels, make sure they aren’t scratched
+- [ ] Check all wheels, ensure they are not scratched
+- [ ] Check all wheels, ensure there is nothing lodged in the tread (screws, nails, debris, etc.)
 - [ ] Confirm all 4 hubcaps are present and properly attached
 - [ ] Check for dings on pillars
 - [ ] Inspect the paint on the outside and the door jams, ensure panel corners do not have chips